 Yes, a pressure tank needs to be looked at by yourself or a professional at least once a year.

 The average lifespan of a pressure tank is fifteen years.
 Factoring in the quality, maintenance, and frequency of use, they can last as little as five years or as long as thirty years.

 In addition, tanks that are larger than you explicitly need for your household might last a bit longer than smaller ones.
 It’s because the larger tanks store more water, so they operate less.

 The pressure tank is in control of your running water.
 Without routine maintenance, a worn-out pressure tank can lead to leakage, faulty appliances, and little to no water pressure.

 Moreover, it can also get contaminated by bacteria due to damage to the well or a natural change that occurs in the water source.
 Although most well systems have a sediment filter, the tank may still have some sediment buildup after a year of use.

 Lastly, if your water supply is particularly rich in minerals, your tank will likely suffer from mineral buildup.

 How Long Does Pressure Tank Maintenance Take?

 Depending on the pressure tank’s condition, maintenance could take a couple of hours or a few days.
-Consult a professional for additional help if you have little experience in plumbing.
+However, we recommend you consult a professional for additional help if you have little or no experience in plumbing.

 How Much Does Pressure Tank Maintenance Cost?